 Designated Donations Program Guidelines 2

-5. Requirements and Points to Note for submitting Designated Donation Proposal
+5. Requirements and Points of Note for submitting Designated Donation Proposal

 A Designated Donation Proposal Submitter must satisfy either of the requirements set forth in (1) below and must note the points set forth in (2) below.